 - 5. Other requirements for these research activities are: - (a) All vessels conducting research fishing under the research exemption, during a voyage that involves any commercial fishing, shall be linked to an automated satellite-linked vessel monitoring system in accordance with Conservation Measure 10-04. - 6.
 Notifications for research activities pursuant to paragraph 3 of the provisions above shall be subject to the CCAMLR Notification Fees Procedure, with payment due by 1 July.
 If a notification pursuant to this conservation measure does not proceed because of a decision of the Commission the notifying Member(s) shall receive a refund of the whole fee.
-In all other circumstances a fee will not be refunded. - 1 Except for waters adjacent to the Kerguelen and Crozet Islands - 2 Except for waters adjacent to the Prince Edward Islands - 3 Any management area including subarea, division or SSRU, whichever is designated as a zero catch limit. - In the case of krill research undertaken by fishing vessels, the presence of qualified research scientist(s) on board is needed to conduct the notified Research Plan.
+In all other circumstances a fee will not be refunded.

+3 Any management area including subarea, division or SSRU, whichever is designated as a zero catch limit.

+4 In the case of krill research undertaken by fishing vessels, the presence of qualified research scientist(s) on board is needed to conduct the notified Research Plan.
 In areas where there are no existing catch limits for krill, in accordance with Conservation Measure 51-04, one additional scientist who is a national of a Member other than the Member undertaking the research, shall be deemed to fulfil the requirements of paragraph 3(c).
-Where the krill research is to be conducted in areas where there are existing catch limits, the vessel must carry at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation or at least one scientific observer appointed by the Contracting Party to fulfil the requirements of paragraph 3(c). - For research activities of more than one season in duration, the relevant Research Plan shall be reviewed by WG-SAM and WG-FSA in the initial year and, once endorsed by the Commission, by WG-FSA every year thereafter unless otherwise specified.
+Where the krill research is to be conducted in areas where there are existing catch limits, the vessel must carry at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation or at least one scientific observer appointed by the Contracting Party to fulfil the requirements of paragraph 3(c).

+5 For research activities of more than one season in duration, the relevant Research Plan shall be reviewed by WG-SAM and WG-FSA in the initial year and, once endorsed by the Commission, by WG-FSA every year thereafter unless otherwise specified.